mntshoana/tradebot/README.md

 ````

 Note: A few files have been excluded from the repository.
- - A header file containing the login credentials has been excluded.
+ - The header file containing the login credentials has been excluded as it contains my private login info.
- - A .csv file meant to store any offline tick data is excluded.
-The code will refer to 'src/data/' using an absolute path function.
-Place your .csv file in this folder.
-Then rename it to match the code or change the code to match the name of the file.
  - You will also need to update the Qt main.pro project file with the paths for libcurl, (i.e, include paths, libs).